 2. Pepper

-- Black Pepper as we all know can be quite spicy when used in large quantities but is mild enough to use in the everyday seasoning of dishes.
+- Black Pepper, as we all know, can be quite spicy when used in large quantities but is mild enough to use in the everyday seasoning of dishes.

 - White Pepper is a little sharper than black and is ideal for seasoning fish.
-A lot of chefs prefer using white pepper with fish as it doesn't leave "black spots" which can detract from a clean presentation.
+A lot of chefs prefer using white pepper with fish as it doesn't leave "black spots", which can detract from a clean presentation.

 How To Use It

-If possible purchase whole dried peppercorns and grind them in a pepper grinder before using.
+If possible, purchase whole dried peppercorns and grind them in a pepper grinder before using.
 This gives you the freshest tasting pepper.

 Whole peppercorns are great for seasoning stocks and broths, such as chicken stock or beef stock.

-Ground pepper is ideal for seasoning most recipes to taste, as well as mixing into various spice mixes, and marinades.
+Ground pepper is ideal for seasoning most recipes to taste, as well as mixing into various spice mixes and marinades.

 3. Garlic

 Garlic comes in many varieties and forms.
 Fresh or dried ground garlic are the two options of choice here.
-Garlic is a relative of the onion and adds a delicious a well-rounded flavor to almost any food.
+Garlic is a relative of the onion and adds a delicious well-rounded flavor to almost any food.

 How To Use It

-When used raw, garlic can be quite pungent and even spicy depending on the variety used.
-When cooked or roasted, (such as in this roasted garlic salad dressing), the flavor can become very mellow and almost sweet.
+When used raw, garlic can be quite pungent and even spicy, depending on the variety used.
+When cooked or roasted (such as in this roasted garlic salad dressing), the flavor can become very mellow and almost sweet.
 Fresh chopped garlic adds great flavor when sauteed and used in pasta sauces, in salad dressings, mixed into ground meats, or used to marinade shellfish such as shrimp.

 4. Onion Powder